ME2SWE/Routes/README.md

 # Request and Response Handling

 ## Overview
-I created this practice repo to demonstrate some route handling basics
+I created this practice repo to demonstrate some request and response route handling basics

 ### Installation
-Basic front end dependecies include node, express, jquery react, reactDOM, axios, and babel for webpack configuration.
+Basic front end dependecies include node, express, jquery, react, reactDOM, axios, and babel for webpack configuration.

 ### Installing Dependencies
 In the terminal, run $ npm install

 ### Running the app
 Build the webpack bundle by running 'npm run build'

-In a separate teminal window, start the server by running 'npm start'
+In a separate terminal window, start the server by running 'npm start'

 ### Branches
-The 'main' branch is fully functioning, but static, version of the app.
+The 'main' branch is a fully functioning, but static, version of the app.

 The 'dev' branch is the solution code of the fully functioning, dynamic version of the app that retrieves data from the APIs.

-Note: Although the database is functional, the 'dev' branch does not have POST routes built out.

 ### Building out the solution in the Main branch
 To replace the static data with dynamic data from the APIs, first write your GET requests in App.jsx to the server, and then use your server to handle the requests by getting data from the APIs.